MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 The steps in this article assume that you're deploying with Configuration Manager or the Office Deployment Tool, and that you use the Office Customization Tool (OCT) to create the configuration files for your deployment.
 If a setting is not yet available in the OCT, steps are given for creating the configuraiton file in a text editor.

 > [!IMPORTANT]
-> The guidance in this article also applies to the following Click-to-Run Office products: Project Online Desktop Client; Visio Online Plan 2 (the subscription version of Visio that was previously named Visio Pro for Office 365), Office 365 Business (the version of Office that comes with some Office 365 plans, such as Business Premium); and a volume licensed version of Office 2019, such as Office Professional Plus 2019.
+> [xx - update names with dan's input] The guidance in this article also applies to the following Click-to-Run Office products: Project Online Desktop Client; Visio Online Plan 2 (the subscription version of Visio that was previously named Visio Pro for Office 365); and Office 365 Business (the version of Office that comes with some Office 365 plans, such as Business Premium).
 If you use a Windows Installer (MSI) version of Office, such as Office 2016, see [Plan for multilanguage deployment of Office 2016](office2016/plan-for-multilanguage-deployment-of-office-2016.md).
 Language resources for MSI versions of Office are not supported for Click-to-Run versions of Office.

+[xx - add image of OCT with some more detail on its helpfulness]

 ## Best practices for deploying languages

 When deploying multiple languages in a large organization, we recommend these best practices:

 - Automatically [install the same languages as the operating system](#install-the-same-languages-as-the-operating-system).
-- If you deploy an Office product to a device that already has Office installed, you can [automatically deploy the product in the same languages as the installed version of Office](#install-the-same-languages-as-an-existing-version-of-office).
+- When adding languages to an existing deployment of Office, you can[ deploy just the language packs](#deploy-languages-to-existing-installations-of-office-365-proplus), rather than the full version of Office.
 - If you upgrade from a Windows Installer (MSI) version of Office, you can [automatically install the same languages as the previous version](#install-the-same-languages-from-a-previous-msi-installation).
 - When building Office packages to deploy, [include all the language packs you plan to deploy in each package](plan-office-365-proplus.md#step-4---define-your-source-files).
 Creating separate packages for different language sets can make the Office deployment more difficult to manage.
-- When adding languages to an existing deployment of Office, you can[ deploy just the language packs](#deploy-languages-to-existing-installations-of-office-365-proplus), rather than the full version of Office.
+- If you deploy a subscription version of Project or Visio to a device that already has Office installed, you can [automatically deploy the product in the same languages as the installed version of Office](#install-the-same-languages-as-an-existing-version-of-office).
 - If you deploy Office from a local source on your network, [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs) that might not be available at that local source.
-- If you need to conserve network bandwidth, you can [deploy proofing tools](#install-proofing-tools) instead of full language packs.
+- If you only need certain languages for editing tools [xx - fix], you can [deploy proofing tools](#install-proofing-tools) instead of full language packs to conserve network bandwidth.

 This article also includes more details on [language packs](#language-resources-for-office-365-proplus), the list of [supported languages](#languages-culture-codes-and-companion-proofing-languages), and details on how Office [conserves network bandwidth when downloading language packs](#conserve-network-bandwidth-when-adding-language-packs) for deployment.